bennettpe/fullstack-frameworks-django-website/README.md

             raise ValidationError("Invalid Password, must contain between 8 and 20 characters") return password1
 ```
+3. This has been fix now to use django password validation see (Issue with Django password validation)

 #### Issue with rating icons not refreshing
 1. I had an issue with my button icons not updating the number of liked / disliked when clicked , So I added `location.reload();` in each